What is Benzodiazepine Detox?

 - Motivational Interviewing: Is a form of intervention that strengthens the individual’s motivation and commitment to change his behavior and readjust to life without the substance he has been dependent to.

 - Cognitive Behavioral Therapy: Is a type of psychotherapeutic treatment that helps people learn how to identify and change destructive or disturbing thought patterns that have a negative influence on behavior and emotions.
 During this intervention, you will be taught how to deal with your emotions and help develop healthy ways of handling stress.

 - Group Therapy: Group therapy sessions are used so that you can learn from others who are either going through a similar situation or have already managed to withdraw from benzodiazepines.

-After a successful benzodiazepine detox, and overcoming withdrawal, the rehabilitation process can begin.
-This stage involves a series of psychotherapeutic counseling and 12-step-therapy to help identify the root of the problem.
+After a successful benzodiazepine detox and overcoming withdrawal, the rehabilitation process can begin.
+This stage involves a series of psychotherapeutic counseling and 12-step therapy to help identify the root of the problem.

-Family therapy may be an important part of your recovery as it helps your family understand your situation and repairs the issues that may have arisen because of your substance use.
+Family therapy may be an essential part of your recovery as it helps your family understand your situation and repairs the issues that may have arisen because of your substance use.
 It could also identify issues in the family that led you to addiction.
 Individual and group counseling sessions may be advised.
 This could be the perfect chance for your family to get involved in your recovery.

 Reclaim Your Life With Benzodiazepine Detox